pcorwin/ThyroidDiseaseAnalysis/README.md

 ## Introduction

-The goal of this project is to explore a dataset of individuals with thyroid disease using machine learning methods to identify patterns or trends.
+The goal of this project is to explore a dataset of individuals with thyroid disease using machine learning methods to in order to identify possible patterns or trends.

 ## Data